jmichaelward/board-game-collector/README.md

 better and more usable for myself, and hopefully for you, too!
 You can keep an eye on the (issues)[https://github.com/jmichaelward/board-game-collector/issues] page here on GitHub for a sense of upcoming features.

+### Contributing
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for information about contributing to this plugin, including steps for setting up your development environment, opening issues, etc.